 There’s nothing wrong with mixing things up in the kitchen — most of the time I love it!
 But if you’re looking to simplify your life, there’s also nothing wrong with serving pasta every night for a week.
 Sometimes I need to just pull back the reigns and tell myself it’s OK to be a little boring, or to feed the girls the same breakfast five mornings in a row.
 We will all survive!

 It’s not just about food; this can apply to so many areas of our lives, from thinking we need a new outfit for each occasion to thinking we need to wear our hair differently every other day.
 If you find a good gift for a kid’s birthday party, buy 10 of them and stash them in a closet.
 If you find a pair of shorts you like, buy three pairs in different colors.
-You will be just fine without the constant change, and you’ll find you have a lot more space in your brain and in your day.
+You’ll find you have a lot more space in your brain and in your day.

-4) You always opt for “bells and whistles.”
+4) Don’t always opt for “bells and whistles.”

 But a funny thing happened over time.
 We grew to love our old school ice cube trays.
 My husband and I were talking one night about how our old ice machine used to break or malfunction fairly regularly.
 Ice cube trays never break!
 The more I thought about some of the so-called conveniences we’d lost in moving from a newer home to an older one, the more I realized that not having lots of bells and whistles in our home meant there was a lot less to a) figure out, and b) fix.

 We’re trained to always look for the newest and most innovative, but bells and whistles can add a lot of unnecessary complications to our lives.
-I’m certainly not against innovation, but a lot of times all of the “features” that come with homes, appliances, cars, phones, and other electronics actually make our lives more complicated instead of easier.
+A lot of times, all of the “features” that come with homes, appliances, cars, phones, and other electronics actually make our lives more complicated instead of easier.

 I’d love to hear from y’all about what over-complicates your life, and any steps you’ve taken (or want to take) to simplify.
 Please share in the comments!